-The Provost, acting as interim Dean of Graduate Studies, currently heads the new virtual Office of Graduate Studies.
-Graduate Studies includes the Associate Director of Graduate Admissions, the Assistant Director of Marketing and Communication for Graduate Programs, and the Director of Instructional Technology and Support for Graduate Programs.
+The Acting Dean of Graduate Studies currently heads the Office of Graduate Studies which includes the Associate Director of Graduate Admissions, the Assistant Director of Marketing and Communication for Graduate Programs, and the Director of Instructional Technology and Support for Graduate Programs, and a part-time administrative assistant.
 This office serves the needs associated with the incoming graduate student, readying him or her for his or her status as a degree seeking student.
-In concert with the Provost and the Graduate Program Directors, additional offices on campus support the ongoing needs of our graduate students.
+In concert with the Acting Dean of Graduate Studies and the Graduate Program Directors, additional offices on campus support the ongoing needs of our graduate students.

-These additional offices, as well as the individual graduate program office within which the student is accepted, provide direct support for students seeking advising, course registration assistance, and advice on success strategies to support for writing, mathematics, and career advising.
+These additional offices, as well as the individual graduate program within which the student is accepted, provide direct support for students seeking advising, course registration assistance, and advice on study strategies, stress relief, and career advising.